flocked/AdvancedCollectionTableView/README.md

 An extension to NSCollectionView that adds iOS UICollectionView:
-- NSCollectionView ItemRegistration
-- NSCollectionView SupplementaryRegistration
+- NSCollectionView ItemRegistration & SupplementaryRegistration

-- NSTableView CellRegistration
-- NSTableView RowRegistration
+- NSTableView CellRegistration & RowRegistration

 - reconfigureItems(at indexPaths: [IndexPath])

 It also provides convenience functions for registering and making NSCollectionViewItems.